FORTif-ai/Phase2---AI-Chatbot-and-Hazard-Detection-Model/README.md

 ## About the Project
 FORTif.ai is an AI-driven tool that empowers seniors to live independently by merging proactive safety monitoring with tailored daily support.
 Using a LLM–powered Hazard Detection model, it continuously scans the home for potential risks—like spills, cluttered pathways, and tripping hazards—and offers clear, actionable recommendations to address them.
 At the same time, an intuitive AI chatbot engages users in friendly, proactive conversations, providing timely medication and appointment reminders, personalized wellness check-ins, and empathetic responses to questions or concerns.
 With built-in voice-to-text capabilities and real-time safety insights, FORTif.ai delivers a seamless, user-centric experience designed to enhance home safety, streamline everyday routines, and foster lasting independence for seniors.

+In partership with the Ubilab at the University of Waterloo and WAT.ai, our goal is start initial testing of our tool with users by February 2026 in a controlled mock apartment environment.
+We are currently on track to finish our first research paper on this project by April 2026.

 ## Project Goals

 1. 🤖 **AI Chatbot (LLM)**: Design and deploy a robust conversational assistant